 Tea with Jesus—it would be the most magnificent of magnificent mornings, and I begin to dream . . . .

 Rising before dawn, I shuffle to the kitchen, give my kettle its breakfast drink, and put it to the heat.
-The sweet smell of Jasmine and pungent white tea leaves wake my senses.
+The sweet smell of jasmine and pungent white tea leaves awaken my senses.
 My favorite platter hosts a honey pot, sugar cubes, lemon wedges, creamer . . . anything He may fancy!
 I place the tea ensemble on a table between two chairs.
 Dawn casts a dim glow through the windows where we can watch the birds feed.
-The trickling waterfall invites them to bathe and drink.
+A trickling waterfall invites them to bathe and drink.
+It is time.
 Oh, do I hear . . . ?
 "Knock, knock, knock."

-You will seek me and find me when you seek me with all your heart. ~Jeremiah 29:13
+You will seek me and find me when you seek me with all your heart.
+(Jeremiah 29:13, NIV)